 The U.S. Bureau of Labor Statistics (BLS) showed that workers in the medical records and healthcare information industries, such as medical insurance billers, use patient records to determine what to charge medical insurance companies for services rendered (www.bls.gov).
 Medical insurance billers input patient chart information into medical billing databases to notate which medical procedures were administered.
 They calculate the expenses for services and then prepare itemized lists for billing statements and health insurance invoices.
 Sometimes billers have to submit additional notation to insurance companies if a bill has been denied.

-Between 2014 and 2024, the BLS predicts that open positions for workers in the medical records and health information industries will increase by 15%, faster than average for most occupations.
+Between 2018 and 2028, the BLS predicts that open positions for workers in the medical records and health information industries will increase by 11% much faster than average for most occupations.
 An aging population and their need for more medical tests and the increasing use of electronic health care records should contribute to this growth.

 The BLS reports that most health information technicians and medical records specialists enter the work force with an associate's degree.
 There are also certificate programs available that train workers to become medical billers.
 Coursework in medical billing includes medical finance and insurance, medical terminology, computerized medical billing and confidentiality compliance.